-Finally, we conclude with a brief survey of the growing body of work that is developing around this and our other models.
+Finally, we will survey the growing body of work that is developing around this and our other models.
 This includes extensions to our basic theory, connections with other strands of work such as temporal logic, the development of methods to make the application of this work easier, and a number of real applications.